jesseragos/User-Auth-OpenWC/README.md

 User authentication feature using register and sign-in options demonstrated in @OpenWC

 ## Installation
-- Use 'Yarn' for installing package.json
+- Use 'Yarn' for installing package.json for both server and client project.